Deducting Business Travel Costs When You Rent via Airbnb

 • Any day you are prevented from working because of circumstances beyond your control—for example, a transit strike or terrorist act.

-• Any day sandwiched between two workdays if it would have cost more to go home than to stay where you are—this rule can let you count weekends as business days.
+• Any day sandwiched between two workdays if it would have cost more to go home than to stay where you are.
+This rule can let you count weekends as business days.

 More on Business Travel Deductions

-For more on tax deductions for business travel, see IRS Tax Topic 511-Business Travel Expenses on the IRS website.
 And for a detailed discussion of business tax deductions, including travel-related deductions, see the Nolo book Deduct It!
 Lower Your Small Business Taxes.
-For more on taxes and short-term rentals, see Tax Guide for Short-Term Rentals: Airbnb, HomeAway, VRBO and More, by Stephen Fishman.
+For more on taxes and short-term rentals, see Every Airbnb Host's Tax Guide, by Stephen Fishman.

 Get Professional Help